makinacorpus/django-leaflet/README.rst

 Now, use ``leaflet_js`` and ``leaflet_css`` tags to load CSS and JS resources of configured Leaflet plugins.

+By default only plugins with ``'auto-include'`` as True will be included.

 To include specific plugins in the page, specify plugin names, comma separated::

     {% load leaflet_tags %}